Our /video/merge Robot

 Boolean ⋅ default: false

 Stacks the input media vertically.
-All streams need to the same pixel format and width - so consider using a /video/encode Step before using this parameter to enforce this.
+All streams need to have the same pixel format and width - so consider using a /video/encode Step before using this parameter to enforce this.

 FFmpeg parameters